 25. How Cool They Are

 I’ve been raising them for about 2 1/2 years now.
-The one thing I’d wish I’d known before I got chickens was how cool of a pet they are – would’ve gotten them sooner if I’d known – Dave C.
+The one thing I’d wish I’d known before I started keeping backyard chickens was how cool of a pet they are – would’ve gotten them sooner if I’d known – Dave C.

 26. Predator Proof Your Coop